 Among the literary luminaries who have visited the Southampton Writers Conference

-since its founding in 1976 are Joyce Carol Oates, E.L.
-Doctorow, Elizabeth Strout,
+since its founding in 1976 are Joyce Carol Oates, James Baldwin, E.L.
+Doctorow, Tom

-Mark Doty and Tom Wolfe.
-In recent years, regular faculty Meg Wolitzer, Billy Collins
+Wolfe, Elizabeth Strout, Mark Doty, Melissa Bank, and Colson Whitehead.
+In recent years, regular faculty Meg

-and Roger Rosenblatt have been joined by such luminaries as Vijay Seshadri, Natalie
+Wolitzer, Billy Collins and Matthew Klam have been joined by such masters as Vijay

-Diaz, Sharon Olds, Lauren Groff, Brit Bennett and Marisa Silver.
+Seshadri, Terrance Hayes, Natalie Diaz, Sharon Olds, Lauren Groff, Brit Bennett, Marisa

 Creative writing on the ocean view campus of Stony Brook Southampton has a long and